hoangton/smartcash/smartnodes/setup.rst

   cd /tmp
   wget https://github.com/SmartCash/Core-Smart/releases/download/v1.2.6/smartcash-1.2.6-x86_64-linux-gnu.tar.gz

-Verify the integrity of your download by running sha256sum
+Verify the integrity of your download by running sha256sum (optional)

 Create a working directory for SmartCash, extract the compressed archive and